localhots/secondly/README.md

 go secondly.Manage(&conf)
 ```

-If you prefer to configure the app asynchronously then you'll probably want to
+If you prefer to configure the app asynchronously, then you'll probably want to
-know when configuration is loaded, so there's a handly helper function just for
+know when configuration is loaded, so there's a handy helper function just for
 that:

 ```go